 If the beneficiary needs emergency assistance, the worker must call 911 or the local law enforcement agency before contacting the supervisor.

-The responsibilities of the support coordination agency and the direct service provider (ADHC provider) are outlined in the OAAS Critical Incident Reporting Policy and Procedures.
-(See Appendix B for information on obtaining this policy).
+The responsibilities of the support coordination agency and the direct service provider (ADHC provider) are outlined in the OAAS Critical Incident Reporting Manual.
+(See Appendix B for the link to this manual).

 Internal Complaint Policy

 Beneficiaries must be able to file a complaint regarding their services without fear of reprisal.
-The support coordination agency and ADHC provider must have a written policy to handle beneficiary complaints.
+The support coordination agency and ADHC providers (and LT-PCS providers) must have a written policy to handle beneficiary complaints.
 In order to ensure that the complaints are efficiently handled, the agency/provider must comply with the following procedures:

 Designate an employee to act as a complaint coordinator to investigate complaints.
 The complaint coordinator must maintain a log of all complaints received.
-The complaint log must include the
+The complaint log must include the following:

-date the complaint was made, the
+Date the complaint was made;

-name and telephone number of the complainant,
+Name and telephone number of the complainant;

-nature of the complaint and
+Nature of the complaint; and

-resolution of the complaint;
+Resolution of the complaint.

-Forward all written complaints to the complaint coordinator.
+All written complaints must be forwarded to the complaint coordinator.
 If the complaint is verbal, the staff member receiving the complaint must document all pertinent information in writing and forward it to the complaint coordinator;

-The complaint coordinator must send a letter to the complainant acknowledging receipt of the complaint within five (5) working days;
+The complaint coordinator must send a letter to the complainant acknowledging receipt of the complaint within five (5) business days;

 The complaint coordinator must thoroughly investigate each complaint.
 The investigation includes, but is not limited to, gathering pertinent facts from the beneficiary, the responsible representative, the employee, and other interested parties.
 The agency/provider is encouraged to use all available resources to resolve the complaint internally.
 The employee’s supervisor must be informed of the complaint and the resolution; and

-The agency/provider must inform the beneficiary, the complainant, and/or the responsible representative in writing within ten (10) working days of receipt of the complaint and the results of the internal investigation.
+The agency/provider must inform the beneficiary, the complainant, and/or the responsible representative in writing within ten (10) business days of receipt of the complaint and the results of the internal investigation.

 If the beneficiary is dissatisfied with the results of the provider’s internal investigation, they may continue the complaint resolution process by contacting Health Standards Section (HSS).
 (See Appendix A for contact information).

-If the beneficiary is dissatisfied with the results of the support coordination agency’s internal investigation, they may continue the complaint resolution process by contacting the OAAS regional office.
+If the beneficiary is dissatisfied with the results of the support coordination agency’s internal investigation, they may continue the complaint resolution process by contacting the OAAS Regional Office.
 (See Appendix A for contact information).